Proving Tax Residency: Why You Need More Than Just Good Intentions

 • Automatically logged, timestamped location data

-• Passport stamps corroborated by mobile location
+• Boarding passes corroborated by mobile location

 • Utility bills and local lease agreements